 —Shirley M. Collado

 Two summers ago, I was part of a student panel during reunion weekend.
 A man in the audience posed a question that I will never forget: “What have you done at Middlebury that you never expected?
 What opportunity have you taken that has surprised you?”
-Read the rest of this entry »
+Continue Reading »

 This week, my guest blogger is Rachel Sider ’14.
 Rachel is a tireless advocate for many causes, and she encourages students to work together on behalf of issues that matter to them.
 She has worked with such groups as the national student organization J Street U, Community Council, Somali-Bantu ESL Tutoring Group, Juntos, and the Judicial Board Selection Committee.